Aleksi44/wagtailsvg/README.rst

 ``pip install wagtailsvg``

-Add these to django apps installed :
+Add these to django apps installed.
+Only add the modeladmin line corresponding the the wagtail version you are using.

 .. code-block:: python

     INSTALLED_APPS = [
         'wagtailsvg',
-        'wagtail.contrib.modeladmin',
+        'wagtail.contrib.modeladmin', # only for wagtail <5.2
+        'wagtail_modeladmin',  # only for wagtail >=5.2
         'generic_chooser',
         ...
     ]